JoryHogeveen/view-admin-as/readme.txt

 *	Improvement: (Settings tab) Add the option to group users under their roles.
 This option is only available when there are less than 15 users and roles, otherwise this is default
 *	Improvement: `view_admin_as_role_defaults` capability for access to the "Role Defaults" module when a user isn't a super admin
 *	Performance: Less queries for user validation
-*	Fix: (Module Role Defaults) Problem solved with unsetting meta keys
+*	Fix: (Module Role Defaults) Problem solved with un-setting meta keys
 *	Fix: Problem solved with anchor tags preventing javascript from reloading
 *	Fix: Problem solved with reset button on single switch mode
 *	UI: Move "Role Defaults" to the top